 Real County is well known for its beauty and natural resources, including the Frio River, Nueces River, rolling hills and stunning vistas—day and night.
 KIRB works to educate landowners and visitors about the benefits of dark skies for wildlife, humans, and for the promotion of astrotourism.
 Programs are designed to inform homeowners, businesses, and tourists about ways you can help protect the scenic nightime beauty we sometimes take for granted.

-You can see a lot with your naked eyes or a set of binoculars.
+You can see a lot with your naked eyes or a set of binoculars this January

-For more celestial objects to see, check out the back of a the current month’s sky map.
+For more celestial objects to see, check out the back of this current month’s sky map.

 Friends of the night sky business recognition program